General disclosures

 Complaints management process

-The Parent Liaison Office provides information, support and advice to parents, carers and members of the school community on the complaint management process and complaint resolution, and brokers specialist advice in assisting with complex matters.
+The Parent Liaison Office provided specialist student‑centred advice to school staff, parents, carers and members of the school community on the complaint management process and complaint resolution.
+This included a dedicated email and telephone service providing access to information and support to resolve disputes and complex complaints.

 Freedom of information